olitrussle/blog/_posts/2017-02-16-advantages-of-using-online-mortgage-broker-to-remortgage.md

 author: Oli West
 author_twitter: oliwesbiz
 excerpt: >-
-  Remortgaging is the process of switching from one mortgage to another, and often involves moving from one lender to another in search of a better deal.
+  The advantages of using an online mortgage broker to remortgage include speed, convenience, and value.
-thumbnail_filename: Reading Trussle's straightforward remortgage guide square.jpg
+thumbnail_filename: The advantages of using an online mortgage broker to remortgage square.jpg
 date: '2017-02-16T00:00:00.000Z'
 title: Advantages Of Using An Online Mortgage Broker To Remortgage
 ---